npolar/gouncer/README.md

-  userdb   = "users"                  # Name of the user database groupdb  = "groups"                 # Name of the groups database memcache = ["localhost:11211"]      # List of memcache instances smtp     = "my-smtp.com:25"         # Address to the SMTP server you want to use to send notifications
+  userdb   = "users"                  # Name of the user database groupdb  = "groups"                 # Name of the groups database memcache = ["localhost:11211"]      # List of memcache instances smtp     = "sendmail"               # Address to the SMTP server you want to use to send notifications || sendmail

   [token]
   algorithm  = "HS512" # Supported JWT algorithms [none, HS256, HS384, HS512]